Wives of Henry VIII: Catherine of Aragon

 Elizabeth Blount, with whom he fathered an illegitimate son, Henry FitzRoy.
 He also had an affair with Mary Boleyn – the daughter of Thomas Boleyn, English Ambassador to France.
 Later, Henry turned his attention to Mary's younger sister, Anne Boleyn, a lady-in-waiting to Catherine.
 Unlike her sister, Anne refused to become his mistress.
 Henry wrote many love letters to Anne, and quickly became infatuated with her.
 By the late 1520s, it was clear Catherine (now in her mid-40s) would not bear any more children, and Henry, increasingly desperate for a legitimate son, planned to marry Anne.

 Henry, at the time a Roman Catholic, sought the Pope's approval for an annulment on the grounds that Catherine had first been his brother's wife.
 He used a passage from the Old Testament (Leviticus Chapter 20 Verse 21): "If a man shall take his brother's wife, it is an impurity; he hath uncovered his brother's nakedness; they shall be childless."
 Despite the Pope's refusal to annul the marriage, Henry separated from Catherine in 1531; Catherine was 45, Henry was 39.
 He ordered Thomas Cranmer, Archbishop of Canterbury, to convene a court.
 On 23 May 1533, Cranmer ruled the marriage to Catherine null and void.
 On 28 May 1533, he pronounced the King legally married to Anne (with whom Henry had already secretly exchanged wedding vows).
 This led to England breaking from the Roman Catholic Church and the establishment of the Church of England.

 Shortly after marrying Anne Boleyn, Henry sent Catherine away.
 She did not see Henry, or their daughter Mary, again before her death in isolation at age 50.

-Catherine was posthumously declared lawful wife of Henry - and thus rightful Queen consort - once again during the reign of Mary, when annullment of her second marriage was revoked by parliament.
+Catherine was posthumously declared lawful wife of Henry – and thus rightful Queen consort – once again by parliament during the reign of Mary.

 William Shakespeare, in the play Henry VIII, called Catherine "The queen of earthly queens" (2.4.138).